Save 15% on your first in-app purchase! Register for an account.

 Yes!
 Our Dry Age Bags can be used in chamber vacuum packers and chamberless vacuum packers.

-What is the best thing to dry age?
+What are the best cuts of meat to dry age?

 Beef!
 The best cuts of meat to dry age are typically larger, bone-in cuts, as they provide the most flavour and tenderness after the aging process.
-Prime cuts like bone-in ribeye, porterhouse, and sirloin work particularly well for dry aging.
-The marbling in the meat helps to enhance the flavour as it ages, and the bone helps preserve moisture and prevent excessive drying.
+Prime cuts such as bone-in ribeye, porterhouse, and sirloin work particularly well for dry aging.
+The marbling in the meat helps to enhance the flavour as it ages, and the bone helps preserve moisture for the perfect dry aged steak.
 Avoid thin or boneless cuts, as they don’t provide as much flavour or moisture retention during dry aging.

 How many days should I dry age?

-The ideal dry-aging time depends on personal preference and the cut of meat.
-Typically, meat is dry-aged for anywhere between 14 to 30 days.
-The longer the aging process, the more intense the flavour and tenderness will be.
-For beginners, starting at 14 days is a good choice, but experienced dry-aging enthusiasts may prefer to age their meat for 30 days or even longer for a more robust flavour.
+The ideal dry aging time depends on personal preference and the cut of meat.
+Typically, meat is dry aged for anywhere between 14 to 30 days.
+The longer the dry aging process, the more intense the flavour and tenderness will be.
+For beginners, starting at 14 days is a good choice, but experienced dry aging enthusiasts may prefer to age their meat for 30 days or even longer for a more robust flavour.

 How can I dry age without rotting?

 To dry age without rotting, it's important to follow proper handling and storage procedures.
-Ensure that the meat is kept at a consistent, cold temperature (1°C to 3°C) in a well-ventilated environment.
-Dry-aging bags help regulate moisture and airflow, preventing contamination and spoilage.
-Additionally, it’s crucial to use a high-quality dry-aging bag, which provides a protective barrier against harmful bacteria while allowing moisture to escape.
+Ensure that the meat is kept at a consistent, cold temperature (1°C to 3°C) in a well ventilated environment.
+Dry aging bags help regulate moisture and airflow, preventing contamination and spoilage.
+Additionally, it’s crucial to use high quality dry aging bags, which provide a protective barrier against harmful bacteria while allowing moisture to escape.

 Got a question or want to place an order?
 Get in touch!